DIY Cucumber Wasabi Deodorant

 Cucumber Wasabi Deodorant 2

-When we sweat, some enzymes and bacteria (usually Gram-positive) decompose our sweat and this is what causes bad odour.
+When we sweat, some enzymes and bacteria (usually Gram-positive) decompose our sweat and this is what usually causes bad odour.
 This is particularly true of areas, like armpits, where the pH of the skin is a little less acidic than usual.

 There are different ways to counter this mechanism, and here are the two ingredients I have chosen for this formula: